manacake/docs.greycat.co/docs/README.md

 # Getting Started
 ## Intro
 Hello!
 And welcome to the wonderful world of local peer-to-peer communication.
 In our opinion, we've hobbled together a pretty interesting Dev Kit, and we are SO EXCITED to share it with you.
 Portable LoRa console, remote control for all of your LoRa connected devices, or peer-to-peer off grid texting device, we think there are a lot of interesting devices that can come out of this project.
 We can't wait to see what you come up with!
-The docs are a work in progress, and we update them daily.
+The docs are a work in progress.
 If you don't see the information you want, just send us a purrr at meow@greycat.co with your request and we'll see what we can do!

 ## What's in your kit!?
 Your kit comes with everything you need to start sending an receiving messages.
 That includes: